-The registration authority may also provide additional functions or services authorised by the CA. The registration authority shall be responsible for all of the registration services provided by it.
-The registration authority for the service certificate shall be the Digital and Population Data Services Agency.
+The registration authority may also provide additional functions or services authorised by the CA. The registration authority shall be responsible for all of the registration

 4.2.2 Certificate revocation service

 The certificate revocation service shall revoke the service certificates that the certificate holder or Certification Authority (CA) requests to be revoked before the end of their validity period.
 All revoked certificates shall be included in the Certificate Revocation List.